scotws/TaliForth2/docs/manual.md

             A4A     20 lda.#
             A4C   8E30 jsr

--   is the `1 lda.#` as a single line;
+-   The `1 lda.#` as a single line;

--   starts four lines of code for `push-a`;
+-   Four lines of code for `push-a`;

--   starts four lines from `u.`
+-   Four lines from `u.`

 Some Forths add the words `code` and `end-code` to mark the beginning and end of an assembler blocks.
-In our case, these would just be simple synonyms for `[` and `]`
+In our case, these would just be simple synonyms for `[` and `]`, so we don’t bother.

 #### Accessing Forth words from assembler

 To execute Forth words when then assembler code is run, we need to store a subroutine jump to the word’s execution token (xt).
-This we can get with `'` (the "tick").
+This we can get with `'` ("tick").
 For instance, to print the byte in the accumulator:

             here
             10 lda.#